terraform-google-modules/terraform-google-kubernetes-engine/modules/safer-cluster/README.md

         control communication between applications.

--   We suggest to store user or business data persistently in managed storage services that are inventories and controlled by centralized teams.
+-   We suggest to store user or business data persistently in managed storage services that are inventoried and controlled by centralized teams.
     (e.g., GCP storage services within a GCP organization).

     -   Storing user or business data securely requires satisfying a large set of